jillcasupanan/Gett/CodeBook.md

 x_data, y_data and subject_data merge the previous datasets to further analysis. features contains the correct names for the x_data dataset, which are applied to the column names that are stored

+## Units
+1. Units for the acceleration signal from the smartphone's accelerometer is in standard gravity which expresses by the letter "g".
+2. Units for angular velocity vector is in radians per second which is measured by the gyroscope.